xodio/xod/.github/ISSUE_TEMPLATE.md

 Provide some steps that an end-user would be able to perform when the feature could be considered as implemented.
 E.g.:

-- [] I can click a new Boo menu item
+- [ ] I can click a new Boo menu item
-- [] A dialog appears where I can enter Foo value
+- [ ] A dialog appears where I can enter Foo value
-- [] Clicking OK changes all nodes’ labels to the Foo value
+- [ ] Clicking OK changes all nodes’ labels to the Foo value

+### Out of scope

+Explicitly list functionality that is not intended to be done with this story.

 ### How to implement